DilaOktafiani/DilaOktafiani.github.io/content/authors/admin/_index.md

 ## About Me

-Dila Oktafiani is a Software Engineering student who has an interest in developing applications to support the handicraft industry.
-His research focus includes integrating technology to improve the design and marketing process of craft products, as well as creating digital solutions that support craftsmen in developing their work.
+Dila Oktafiani, a Software Engineering student, is interested in the application of technology to waste-based crafts.
+He focuses on using used materials to create high-value products and develops applications to support craftspeople in the design and production of works of art.
+He also seeks to educate the public about the value and complexity of handicrafts.